 Agile also helps the teams to get an insight regarding what features and not required in the product.
 The statistics point out that 46 percent of the features are not even used in the end products and Agile spares the development teams from wasting time and money which goes into the development of unwanted features.

 There are many Agile principles mentioned in the Agile manifesto, the most important of them are:

-Companies often modify agile methodology to use agile framework that suits their needs.
+Companies often modify an agile methodology to use an agile framework that suits their needs.
 Some of the more familiar agile frameworks which incorporate the Agile principles are:

 This method focuses on improving the flow of value throughout the system.
 It helps to eliminate wastes in the system such as incomplete work and task switching.
 It helps the work from piling up and proposes that more work should only be pulled in when there is the capacity to get it done.

-Extreme programming or XP is used by small teams for small to medium-sized product development especially when products requirements are changing rapidly.
+Extreme programming or XP is used by small teams for small to medium-sized product development especially when product requirements are changing rapidly.